vv90/prosthetic-conscience/docs/consensus-llm-behavior.md

 - Tool descriptions reinforce that replies should stay in natural language.
 - Draft `author` is deterministic engine state from `--participant`, not an LLM-supplied field.

-### Clarify-First Turn Policy
+### Clarify-First Drafting Policy

-The harness now uses a small state-based policy rather than lexical routing:

-- `ClarifyOrInspect`
-  - enabled on fresh turns with no pending clarification and no pending draft buffer
-  - exposes read tools plus `no_structured_action`
-  - blocks draft mutation tools
-- `MutationAllowed`
-  - enabled when the user is responding to a previous clarification, or when a pending draft buffer already exists
-  - exposes the full LLM-safe tool set
+- The current implementation exposes the same LLM-safe tool set on every request.

-This policy is driven by conversation state and draft state, not by hard-coded word matching.

-### Clarification Handoff

-- When the model asks whether something should be recorded, it is supposed to use `no_structured_action` with `reason=need_clarification`.
-- The harness records an internal clarification marker in history.
-- On the next user reply, that marker unlocks mutation tools for one follow-up turn.

-This creates a simple two-step conversational pattern:

-1. natural clarification
-2. confirmed structured action
+- Clarify-first behavior is therefore prompt-driven rather than enforced by turn-specific tool gating.
+- The prompt explicitly tells the model to ask one short focused question when intent is ambiguous and to avoid drafting until the participant clearly asks or confirms that something should be recorded.

 ### Deterministic Post-Mutation Follow-Up